Recommended pipeline

 For coaches, trust is the product.
 Content should make the buyer believe you can solve their specific problem.

-These tools support research, writing, brand voice, and marketing message variants for posts, landing pages, and email-style content.
+These tools support SEO planning, research, writing, brand voice, and marketing message variants for posts, landing pages, and email-style content.

 - Create 10 common learner questions and turn each into content.